Chubek/chubek/README.md

 Hey'all good folks.
-I work at Poyan Afzar, as a *Software Language Tooling Engineer* by trade.
-A mouthful, yes, but to quote Ralph Lammel "A software language is a formal system whose syntsax and semantics are only meaningful in software".
+I work at Poyan Afzar Fanaavar, as a *Software Language Tooling Engineer* by trade.
+A mouthful, yes, but to quote Ralph Lammel's 2018 volume on SLE, "A software language is a formal system wherein the syntsax and semantics are only meaningful in software".
 So, DeBruijn's "Automath" is **not** a software language.
-Hoare's CSP *used* to be not a software language, until Concurrent ML used it as a model of concurrency.
-But "tooling" is the key here.
+Hoare's "CSP" and other "Process Algebra" languages are *not* software languages, they are abstract mathematical models.
+Lambda Calculus and its many variants are *not* a software language, they are a model for software language implmenetation.
+However, JSON *is* a software language, so is XML, or YAML.
+"Tooling" is the key here.
 I am an SLE 'tooling' expert.
-This means, I make tools tools revolving around software languages.
-I am writing a book titled "Software Language Tooling: A Vademecum".
-When that book comes out, make sure to read it, so you can learn SLT, which is a very vest field.

-I am also writing "Compilonomikon", a volume on compilers.
-Compilers are a part of Software Language Tooling, but they warranted a separate volumne, given how extensive the subject it.

-Since these two books have a lot in common, I labeled them "Twin Books Project" (we have twins, it's not as fun as people think).
-You can find the repository for TBP [here](https://github.com/Chubek/TwinBooksProject).
-Even if you dislike the book, the projects will amaze you.
-It's still WIP, mind you.

-So, there it goes.
-I am a "Software Language Tooling Engineer".

-**All the software below has been made without the use of AI**, unless they are in the 'Slop' section.
-I use the Slop Machine at work, just like a Neolithic farmer uses an aurocks to plow the field.
-But the same farmer never uses any bovinery to plow the field for fun.
-Plus, most of these libraries have been written before the plow was discovered!
+This means, I make meta-programs that take one software language; query, analyze, rewrite, and transform it, and output the same software language, or another software language.
+My work is mostly concerned with:
+1. Domain-locked and Domain-specific languages;
+2. Extensibility of software through tooling;

+I have recently began making AI slopt with Agentic AI.
+As a form of therapy, given the topsy-turvey world of the yesterday's tomorrow.
+I have written some good stuff, but I still don't *own* them and I don't take honor in them.
+This text before you right now begins with a list of **real software** that I have toiled over, and at the end, I list my AI slop.

 ## Notable Work, Categorized by Language (No AI)